Midwife in the Tire Swing

 —John Burgon, Petra

 Faith Philomena Hobart hopes to be inconspicuous, “I never meant to be a bother...”
-She is in the way; a downstairs maid never called―never wanted, but always there.
-Philomena is a peeper-in at keyholes, a listener at half-open doors.
+She is in the way; a downstairs maid never called.
+Philomena is a peeper-in at keyholes, a listener at half-open doors—never wanted, but always there, and generally ignored.
 She seeks solace in the lives of others and is regarded as a sneak.
-She is a close-talker, that is to say close physically―she speaks softly and is generally ignored.
 Philomena carries a dwindled regret for the death of her husband, that if she had only been leaning out a second story window when Elliot passed by on his way to the ground, they might have exchanged some final farewell.

 “Elliot has been dead fifty years, Cat.
 Fifty fucking years.
 And she’s still here.”
 Philomena is still here in the Hobart house because she makes people feel guilty.